GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2024-04-21 20:56:09 IST
+This content is dynamically generated in Indian Time (IST): 2024-04-21 21:07:05 IST

 Current Weather in Coimbatore:
-Temperature: 29.09 °C
+Temperature: 29.88 °C
-Condition: light rain
+Condition: haze